 Minding’s Guineas win was his 250th Group 1 winner and his 24th British Classic winner, which became 25 when she landed the Oaks.

-In 2017, his domination has continued, with the victories of Churchill (QIPCO 2000 Guineas), Winter (QIPCO 1000 Guineas and Coronation Stakes), Highland Reel (Investec Coronation Cup and Prince of Wales’s Stakes), Wings Of Eagles (Investec Derby), Caravaggio (Commonwealth Cup) and Roly Poly (Tattersalls Falmouth Stakes).
+In 2017, his domination has continued, with the victories of Churchill (QIPCO 2000 Guineas), Winter (QIPCO 1000 Guineas, Coronation Stakes and Qatar Nassau Stakes), Highland Reel (Investec Coronation Cup and Prince of Wales’s Stakes), Wings Of Eagles (Investec Derby), Caravaggio (Commonwealth Cup), Roly Poly (Tattersalls Falmouth Stakes) and Capri (William Hill St Leger).

 Galileo has since emerged as the most influential stallion in the world, his outstanding offspring including the mighty Frankel.